Have a concern?

 Students residing outside North Dakota while attending Mayville State University who want to resolve a grievance should follow the internal Mayville State University student complaint processes outlined below.
-However, if an issue cannot be resolved internally, you may file a complaint with the SARA Portal Agency contact listed above, or with your State by referring to the list of state agencies.
+However, if an issue cannot be resolved internally, you may file a complaint with the SARA Portal Agency contact listed above, or with your State.

 The following definitions serve to differentiate a student grievance from a student complaint:

 A grievance is a claim of a violation of a Mayville State University rule, policy, or established practice that affects a student's education.
 To begin formally filing a grievance, a student should be directed to the Dean of Student Affairs, to review the grievance process, submit appropriate documentation, and consult as needed.

 A complaint is a report of an issue, concern, or problem on an academic or administrative issue that affects a student’s experience both in and out of the classroom.
 Documentation of the issue or concern may be requested so that a statement outlining the details of the complaint (who, what, where, when, etc.) is available for review for those involved in the resolution process.